fedi-e2ee/public-key-directory-specification/Specification.md

 being encoded or decoded is a secret (e.g., plaintext or cryptography key), the codec **MUST** be implemented in constant-time.

+> An example of constant-time base64url encoding is available in [PHP](https://github.com/paragonie/constant_time_encoding/blob/master/src/Base64UrlSafe.php).
+> The linked class extends the behavior of [this class](https://github.com/paragonie/constant_time_encoding/blob/master/src/Base64.php),
+> but it should be easy to see how the pieces fit together.

 When comparing cryptographic outputs, a constant-time comparison **MUST** always be used.

 ### Cryptographic Agility